 "The problem is, that's not the whole story," says the writer of Hebrews.
 "You're forgetting some things about what happened on that mountain."

-It's human nature, isn't it?
-We're so prone to distort the past, even to glamorize it with our selective memories.
-To help his readers resist the temptation to go back to their old ways, the writer of Hebrews reminds them of what actually happened to the people at Mount Sinai.
+That's human nature, isn't it?
+We're prone to distort the past, even to glamorize it with our selective memories.
+So to help his readers resist the temptation to go back to their old ways, the writer reminds them of what actually happened at Mount Sinai.

-- 1. They saw fire, darkness, and a storm there.
-That's verse 17. - 2.
-They heard the voice of God there.
-That's verse 18. - 3.
-They were terrified there.
+1. They saw fire, darkness, and a storm there.
+That's verse 17.

+2. They heard the voice of God there.
+That's verse 18.

+3. They were terrified there.
 They "heard the voice speaking," says verse 19, and they "begged that no further word be spoken to them."
 Why this response?
 Verse 20-"Because they could not bear what was commanded."
 What they heard overwhelmed them, indeed terrified them, so much so that even Moses trembled with fear, says verse 21.

 "Why would you want to go back to that?" says the writer of Hebrews.
-That's not our identity, not if we've come to know Christ as our Savior.
+That's not our identity, not if we've come to know Messiah Jesus as our Savior.

 Think carefully about what happened on that mountain.
 God spoke and gave His Law to the Israelites.
-Why?
-What was the intent of the Law?
-The Law was given to expose sin, not produce righteousness.
+What was His intent for the Law?
+He gave Law to expose sin, not produce righteousness.
 Indeed, the commands God gave at Sinai unveiled the lack of righteousness in the hearts of the human hearers.
 Consequently, as the people heard God's Law, they felt the awesome weight of their own guilt as law-breakers.
 They discovered that the God in whose presence they were standing is holy and thus terrifying to a sinner.